ingoweiss/manyworlds/README.md

 	            Then I see "2 users changed"
 	            And I see "2 users selected"

-... and writes the file 'flat.feature':
+... and writes a file that looks like this:

     Scenario: Users
     When I go to "Users"